Desmond Morris’ Death Marks the End of an Era for Behavioral Science

 The future of behavioral science in the age of AI is bright but fraught with challenges.
 Analysts forecast that, by 2025, 75% of AI systems will incorporate behavioral insights to create more responsive and empathetic technologies.
 Gartner predicts that companies that embed behavioral science into AI development will see a 30% improvement in user retention rates.

 As we move into this new era, embedding behavioral insights isn’t just beneficial—it’s essential.
 For tech professionals, grasping these trends will be critical for staying competitive.
 Understanding human nature, as Morris advised, will provide the emotional intelligence that current AI systems lack.
-As society transitions into increasingly digital spaces, the empathy that Morris championed—profound and visionary—will become essential for ethical AI development.
+As society transitions into increasingly digital spaces, the empathy that Morris championed—profound and visionary—will become essential for technology to remain effective and meaningful.

 FAQ